-From 2010 to 2011, Neil was Director of Business Development for Brighter Futures Housing, winning contracts to provide accommodation and support services, for vulnerable adults’ and people experiencing homelessness.
+Neil worked for Brighter Futures Housing association From 2010 to 2011, as director of business growth.
+He won new contracts to provide accommodation and support to vulnerable adults and people experiencing homelessness.

-From 2007 to 2010, Neil was a Specialist Advisor on homelessness to the UK Government.
-Neil contributed to a 50% reduction in number of households in temporary accommodation, with levels falling to a record low.
+Neil worked for the UK Government From 2007 to 2010, as a Specialist Advisor on homelessness..
+He contributed to a 50% reduction in number of households in temporary accommodation, with levels falling to a record low.

-From 2003 to 2007, Neil was Head of Housing Allocations & Homelessness for Stoke-on-Trent City Council.
-Neil introduced the housing options Approach to preventing homelessness, plus adopted the choice-based lettings method of allocating social rented housing.
+Neil worked for Stoke-on-Trent City Council From 2003 to 2007, as Head of Housing Allocation & Homelessness services. he introduced the housing options Approach to prevent homelessness, plus adopted the choice-based lettings method for allocating social rented housing.

-From 1998 to 2003, Neil was Rough Sleepers’ Team Manager for Potteries Housing.
-Neil managed a street outreach team, resettlement team, homeless mentally ill initiative, dual diagnosis team and health promotion project, which reduced the levels of rough sleeping by two-thirds.
+Neil worked for Potteries Housing From 1998 to 2003, as Rough Sleepers’ Team leader. he managed a street outreach team, resettlement team, homeless mentally ill initiative, dual diagnosis team and health promotion project, all of which reduced the levels of rough sleeping by two-thirds.

-Neil obtained a diploma in housing advice from Manchester College in2001.
-Neil gained a Master Degree in Public Administration at the University of Manchester in 2009.
+Neil obtained a diploma in housing advice from Manchester College, PLUS A Master Degree in Public Administration at the University of Manchester.